SPH launches Sweet new creative and content marketing unit

 Added SPH chief marketing officer Ignatius Low: "With Sweet, we are able to maximise our considerable pool of resources in the creative and content marketing areas, ensuring that we give the best possible experience and outcomes to our clients."

-Shares of SPH, which is also the publisher of The Business Times, were trading at S$2.59 each, down 0.4 per cent or one Singapore cent as of 3:12pm.
+Shares of SPH, which is also the publisher of The Business Times, closed at S$2.59 on Monday, down 0.4 per cent.